 Arkansas College and Career Coach Program

-South Arknasas Community college has participated in the Arkansas College and Career Coach Program (formally known as Arkansas Works) through the Arkansas Department of Career Education dating back to 2010 with career coaches stationed in school districts in Bradley and Chicot counties.
+South Arkansas college has participated in the Arkansas College and Career Coach Program (formally known as Arkansas Works) through the Arkansas Department of Career Education dating back to 2010 with career coaches stationed in school districts in Bradley and Chicot counties.
 In 2018, SouthArk was able to expand it's reach into Union County.
-Currently SouthArk serves six school districts throughout three countries through the career coach program.
+Currently, SouthArk serves four school districts throughout three countries through the career coach program.
 The program organizes by grade-appropriate activities a series of college readiness strategies starting in the 7th grade to move students systematically toward college enrollment and completion, leading eventually to a fulfilling career.
-The career coaches functions as advisors to guide, support, and encourage students in the various activities and strategies employed in the program.
+The career coaches function as advisors to guide, support, and encourage students in the various activities and strategies employed in the program.

 Bridge to College Algebra

 Bridge to College Algebra is a grant-funded, four-week program sponsored by El Dorado Public Schools, South Arkansas College, and the El Dorado Education Foundation.
 The program is an activity-rich course that provides students with an authentic hands-on experience in higher-level mathematics.
 Services and activities provided by the program are at NO COST to participants.
 Benefits include academic field trips, one semester of credit recovery for Algebra II from El Dorado High School (if needed), a TI-84 graphing calculator, preparation for students’ required fourth-year math course, and an opportunity to enroll in College Algebra concurrently the next school year.

 Secondary Technical Center